FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/software-prerequisites.md

 ### Configure network settings on radio

-On the radio, you will need to configure the network settings on teh Network pages of the CLI to match your external network configuration.
-These examples will used the default radio settings:
+On the radio, you will need to configure the network settings on the Network pages of the CLI to match your external network configuration.
+These examples will used the default radio settings.
+(See the [ZumIQ Wiki](https://github.com/FreeWaveTechnologies/zumlink-ipr-sdk/wiki) or the [Z9-P/PE User Manual](http://support.freewave.com/knowledge-base/z9-pe-user-manual/) for details on how to configure the device):

     network.ip_address=192.168.111.100
     network.netmask=255.255.255.0